 Serotonin levels are intensely affected by dietary actions.
-As tryptophan is the key component for the biochemical manufacture of serotonin, its increase in to phenylalanine and leucine will increase serotonin levels.
+As tryptophan is the key component for the biochemical manufacture of serotonin while an increase in phenylalanine and leucine also will increase serotonin levels.
 These are the amino acids needed for serotinin production.
 And a good diet that includes these amino acids can help maintaining healthy level of seretonin.

 - Tropical fruits such as dates, papayas and bananas are apt for this goal.

-- It is suggested that diet rich in carbs and low in protein improve serotonin level by stimulating insulin secretion, which helps in amino acid competition.
+- It is suggested that diet rich in carbs and low in protein improves serotonin level by stimulating insulin secretion, which helps in amino acid competition.
 However, in the long run this can wear off the insulin receptors and develop insulin resistance that can lead to negative effects including type 2 diabetes.
 So following carb rich diet for a long time is not recommended.

 - Add fibrous food and other items that are high in micronutrients such as vitamins, minerals, and phytochemicals.
-Counter to macronutrients, micro nutrients signal brain rather quick, the sense of satiety.
+Counter to macronutrients, micro nutrients signal brain rather quickly, the sense of satiety.